1988–89 FA Cup: Final

 The second all-Merseyside FA Cup final in four seasons ended like the previous one, with Liverpool beating Everton and Ian Rush scoring twice, although this time the scoreline was 3–2 rather than 3–1.

-A fourth-minute goal from John Aldridge handed the initiative to Liverpool, but a late equaliser by Stuart McCall forced extra-time.
-Ian Rush restored Liverpool's lead five minutes into extra time, before Stuart McCall's second goal drew the scores level after 102 minutes.
-However, a second goal from Ian Rush came just two minutes later, and the trophy went to Anfield.
+A fourth-minute goal from John Aldridge handed the initiative to Liverpool, but a late equaliser by substitute Stuart McCall forced extra-time.
+Another substitute Ian Rush restored Liverpool's lead five minutes into extra time, before McCall's second goal drew the scores level after 102 minutes.
+However, a second goal from Rush came just two minutes later, and the trophy went to Anfield.

 As a tribute to the fans who had died in the Hillsborough disaster, both teams wore black armbands and observed a minute's silence prior to the match.

-Television coverage
+Media coverage

 The BBC had all rights to show FA Cup games.
 They were able to show one live game from Round 3 onwards as part of Match of the Day Live.
 They were also able to show highlights of games from Round 1 onwards on Match of the Day.